JoeGruffins/caketwoprop/prop.md

 ## Discretionary

-Will be used on testing devices.
+This is primarily a buffer for use when unknowns arise.
+Some of it will be used on testing devices as cake is on a wide range of devices.
+We emulate where possible, but sometimes that is not an option, especially when it comes to apple products and ledger.

 ## Who